Melvin-K-Mathew/R-code-for-Marketing-Analysis-Dataset/README.md

 library(caret)

-#EDA
+# Exploratory Data Analysis

-#Summary of the dataset
+# Summary of the dataset
 summary(ifood_df)

 #now as we have understood the data and made it according to our understanding we can clean the data set by clearing the unwanted variables.

-#removing unwanted variables
+# removing unwanted variables

 final = select(ifood_df, -Kidhome, -Teenhome)

 final

-#check the null values
+# check the null values

 not_applicable = sum(is.na(ifood_df))

 not_applicable
 #there seems to be no null values in the dataset

-#individual boxplot for univariant
+# individual boxplot for univariant

 boxplot(ifood_df$Age, main="AGE box plot",ylab="AGE",col="red")